 To support processes of re-connection without identifying people by ethnic or cultural labels, Musicians without Borders works to create a neutral musical space in which participants can both identify themselves and relate to each other primarily through music.
 We take their talents, passions and potentials seriously and offer them real chances for musical growth and creative development, contact and connection with individuals they may not otherwise have the chance to meet.
 We then trust the music to do its work and leave it to them to choose whether, and how, to meet ‘the other’ outside the musical space.
 What we invariably see is friendships emerging, along with empowerment and a feeling of relief at not being primarily defined by ethnicity, religion or culture.

-Is there research available to support MwB’s work?
+Is there research or publications that further describe MwB’s work?

 There is a wide range of literature available on the field of community music.
 MwB’s work has been featured in articles published in The Oxford Handbook of Social Justice in Music Education as well as The Palgrave Handbook of Global Arts Education.
 Together with Peace One Day, we published a music workshop manual, Sounds of Peace.
 We have also published our own online manual for Music Workshop Leaders, based on our work in current and post conflict regions.

 Will I have the opportunity to work with MwB after the training?